Early Admission: Spend your high school senior year as a full-time SPC student

-Full-time program where students spend their senior year attending all classes at SPC campuses, completing high school graduation requirements while earning credits toward a college degree.
-There is no cost for application, tuition, and textbooks.
+This full-time program offers students the chance to spend their senior year attending all of their classes at SPC campuses, where they can complete high school graduation requirements while earning credits toward a college degree.
+There is no cost for the application, tuition or textbooks.

 Students who have completed three years of high school with a minimum of 18 credits earned, and who meet the qualifying high school GPA and College Placement Test score requirements.
 (Student must have been enrolled in a Pinellas County high school for a minimum of one term immediately prior to entering the Early Admission Program.)